Bachelor of Science in Accounting

 - BS: An overall grade point average (GPA) of 2.50 is required.

-- BS/MS: An overall grade point average (GPA) of 3.00 is required.
+- BS/MS: For those students applying to the BS/MS program, an overall grade point average (GPA) of 3.00 is required.
 Students with a GPA of less than 3.00 who wish to pursue the BS/MS program should consult with the Accounting Program Chair regarding conditional acceptance.
 Students who are conditionally accepted will be allowed to take three of the required graduate courses while still being a major in the BS, Accounting program.
 If minimum grades of B are achieved in each of the three graduate courses, the student will file the Change of Major form with the Registrar's office and will be accepted as a matriculating student in the BS/MS program.

 - BS: An overall grade point average (GPA) of 2.50.